ReallySmall/Stackduino-v0.1---v1.1/README.md

 - Set step size
 - Set number of steps
 - Set pause time between steps
+- Set number of images to take per step (HDR support)
 - Toggle whether stage returns to start position at end of stack
 - Select unit of measurement for steps: microns, mm or cm
 - Adjust speed of stepper motor